Jack Payne | 19 January 2021

 Is the ESG narrative aligned internally across the organisation?

-From risk & compliance to HR, all business functions will need to unite to ensure a consistent narrative is engrained into the organisation to enable cultural change.
+From investment teams through to HR, all business functions will need to unite to ensure a consistent narrative is ingrained into the organisation to enable cultural change.
 Consistent training and internal communications will be crucial.

 What message should be communicated externally?

 Current trends suggest the next generation of investors are more than twice as likely to make investment decisions based on a business’ sustainability.
-As such, firms will need to consider how they market their ESG credentials such as committing to the UN Global Compact, going carbon neutral, meeting D&I targets and the like.
+As such, firms will need to consider how they market their ESG credentials, for example committing to the UN Global Compact, going carbon neutral and meeting D&I targets.

 How will ESG reporting requirements change?